 ABSTRACT

 Speech intelligibility, the percentage of speech that a listener can understand is a prime factor during the architecture jury session.
 The paper analyses the acoustical quality of Jury rooms in the capital city of Bangladesh- Dhaka to recommend an achievable sonic environment for the design presentations.
 Jury room of Architecture department in Ahsanullah University of Science & Technology (AUST) has been selected as the case jury room to test the quality of speech intelligibility in two phases: Existing designed case room and Redesigned case room,by measuring the independent variables such as reverberation time, the percentage of syllable articulation and sound-to-noise ratio.
 The finding reveals that the existing situation is very much affected by the lack of sound diffusion all over the place and inappropriate sound pressure level, while the condition has been improved after redesigning the waffle ceiling.
-Finally the study will recommend a recommendation for effective distribution of speech intelligibility in the internal space of the jury room.
+Finally, the study will recommend a recommendation for effective distribution of speech intelligibility in the internal space of the jury room.

-KEYWORDS: Jury Room, Reverberation Time (RT), Diffusion of Sound, Sound-To-Noise Ratio (SNR), Sound Pressure Level.
+KEYWORDS: Jury Room, Reverberation Time (RT), Diffusion of Sound, Sound-To-Noise Ratio (SNR), Sound Pressure Level

+Article History

+Received: 12 May 2019 | Revised: 31 May 2019 | Accepted: 12 Jun 2019

 INTRODUCTION

-Jury rooms are primarily used to present the student’s project works in front of the jurors and the visitors.
+Jury rooms are primarily used to present the student’s project works in front of the jurors and visitors.
 During the jury session, everyone in the room rightfully expects to understand every single word uttered by the presenter and jurors.
 Therefore, one of the most important factors is speech intelligibility to provide a feasible teaching/learning environment.
 In the absence of sound amplification or electric aid, the larger the jury room space is, the more effort the presenter must exert in order to make himself understood in every part of the room, particularly the remote sites (Kinsler, 2000).
-Consequently the visitors/students are also expected to strain their ears to hear the presentation and the comments (De-Chiara, 2001).
+Consequently, the visitors/students are also expected to strain their ears to hear the presentation and the comments (De-Chiara, 2001).